ElysiumOSS/robinhood-bot/README.md

     3. Upgrades `pip` to the latest version.
     4. Installs all Python dependencies listed in `requirements.txt`.
     5. Installs `pre-commit` hooks for automatic code formatting and linting.
-    6. Creates a `.env` file if it doesn't exist, populating it with placeholder environment variables for Robinhood and Twitter.
+    6. Creates a `.env` file from the `.env.example` template if it doesn't exist.
     </details>

 ### Configuration